Yttrium-90 Radioembolization for Liver Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 However, it mentions that you must be at least one month post-chemotherapy, which might imply a need to pause certain treatments.
 It's best to discuss your specific medications with the trial coordinators.

-What data supports the effectiveness of the treatment Yttrium-90 Microsphere Radioembolization for liver cancer?
+What prior data suggests that Yttrium-90 Microsphere Radioembolization is safe for liver cancer treatment?

 Armeen Mahvash, MD